JF-School Admissions and Residency Requirements

-A person is eligible to attend the Hopkinton Public Schools if he or she is of school age and is:
+A person is eligible to attend the Hopkinton Public Schools if the student is of school age and is:

-- Living with the parent(s) or legal guardian(s) who have physical custody and are residents of Hopkinton, or
+Living with the parent(s) or legal guardian(s) who have physical custody and are residents of Hopkinton (proof of legal guardianship may be required), or

-The Superintendent may request three or more of the following as proof of residency: Purchase and Sale agreement, record of most recent mortgage payment, copy of lease with record of most recent rent payment, notarized attestation of residency, Section 8 Agreement, or utility bill (gas, oil, electric, cable, water, sewer).
+The Superintendent may request three or more of the following documents as proof of residency: Purchase and Sale Agreement, property deed, record of most recent mortgage payment, copy of fully executed lease, record of most recent rent payment, Section 8 Agreement, or utility bill (gas, oil, electric, cable, water, sewer).

 The Superintendent reserves the right to investigate at any time if a student’s residency is in question.
 If an investigation establishes that a student is not a resident, the student will be dismissed from the Hopkinton Public Schools.
 Parents or guardians of a non-resident student may be required to submit restitution for the period of time that the student was improperly attending school in Hopkinton.
 Anyone who assists in the violation of the residency law may be required to submit restitution in the event that the parents or guardians cannot pay the full amount.

-The superintendent may allow high school seniors whose parents or guardians have moved out of town to complete their education on the following two conditions:
+High school seniors whose parents or guardians have moved out of town, may petition the Superintendent to complete their education provided they meet the following two conditions at a minimum:

-- The family moves January 1 or later in the school year
+1. The family moves January 1 or later in the school year, and

-- The student has remained in good standing with his or her discipline and academic records
+2. The student has remained in good standing with his or her discipline and academic records.

 603 CMR 26.02